crisperdue/practical-logic/README.md

 You can customize the OCaml top level further by modifying ```.ocamlinit```, or provide UTop-specific customizations in ```utop-prefs.ml```, both in the repository top level directory.

+## Using alists as finite partial functions

+In the "alist" branch there are additional files alist.ml and loadunif.ml.
+Alist.ml overrides the implementation of finite partial functions with one based on alists; and loadunif.ml loads enough code to do unification using alists.
+Some of Harrison's code requires the full implementation rather than alists, so beware.

+To start ocaml (or utop) with this initialization, use a command line with "-init loadunif.ml".